Mentor with AFSF

 • Communicate consistently with your student (e.g. if you need to reschedule a session)

-• Maintain professional and school-age-appropriate language & decorum
+• Maintain professional and school-age-appropriate decorum

 2. Keep us updated on your student’s progress